 Tuition and Expenses

-**Degree-seeking graduate students who are not adequately covered by a health insurance policy will be required to purchase health insurance.
-For complete details on the Student Insurance Program, visit www.wfu.edu/sip.
+4 Students who are not adequately covered by a health insurance policy will be required to purchase WFU’s Student Blue Health Insurance.

 Notice from Financial & Accounting Services: If the University deems it necessary to engage the services of a collection agency or attorney to collect or to settle any dispute in connection with an unpaid balance on a student account, the student will be liable for all collection agency and/or attorney’s fees, reasonable expenses, and costs incurred.